-According to Google Employees the Algorithm update is gonna effect less then 1% of global searches but yet poses a risk to major giants who may get their efforts wasted by a simple mistake.
+According to Google employees the algorithm update effected less than 1% of global searches but yet posed a risk to major giants who got their efforts wasted by a simple mistake.

-Well, although Google Page layout Algorithm is not as intensive as Google Panda but yet needs to be handled with care.
-Here are some useful tips for getting your site secure off the recent Google Page Layout Algorithm.
+Google page layout algorithm was not as intensive as Google Panda but yet needed to be handled with care.
+These useful tips will get your site secure off the recent google page layout algorithm.

-Devising a strategy to combat with Google Page Algorithm Update may propel many designers to remove tickers and sliders from the upper portion of a webpage but this is not required.
-Google Search Spider has turned wiser enough to distinguish between adverts and legitimate content.
+Devising a strategy to combat with Google page layout algorithm update may propel many designers to remove tickers and sliders from the upper portion of a webpage but this is not required.
+Google search spider is wise enough to distinguish between adverts and legitimate content.
 Google wants you to enhance user experience by presenting content above the fold not adverts.
-If you have Tickers and Sliders placed at the top of the webpage then leave them intact retaining the user interface.
+If you have tickers and sliders placed at the top of the webpage then leave them intact retaining the user interface.

 Review your SEO efforts

 SEO is primarily concerned with Off Page SEO efforts more than the On Page SEO efforts.
-If you have outsourced your SEO work to an external company then they might be exchanging links from a Algorithm Update effected website to rank your site a bit higher in search results.
-It would be a wise idea to immediately remove the link from the lower quality website to maintain the healthy search engine reputation.
+If you have outsourced your SEO work to an external company then they might be exchanging links from algorithm update effected websites to rank your site a bit higher in search results.
+It would be a good idea to immediately remove the link from the lower quality websites to maintain the healthy search engine reputation.